 Episode 31: Historic Houses: Will Stonor

-Like Lord and Lady Carnarvon the Hon.
+Like Geordie and myself, the Hon.
 William and Lady Ailsa Stonor look after an important historic house and estate.
 The Stonor family has lived at Stonor Park for more than 850 years.
-Situated around 40 miles to the north-east of Highclere Castle – near the Royal Regatta town of Henley – William and Ailsa have become friends of Lord and lady Carnarvon through their shared duty to protect and preserve their respective family homes for future generations.
+Situated around 40 miles to the north-east of Highclere Castle – near the Royal Regatta town of Henley – William and Ailsa have become friends through their shared desire to protect and preserve their respective family homes for future generations.
 They have more secret passages than we do…

 Episode 30: The Documentary Team

-This week Lady Carnarvon turns the tables on a TV production team that has been shadowing the Highclere staff for an observational documentary to be broadcast on TV in the UK next week.
-‘Christmas at Highclere’ will follow the Highclere Castle team as they prepare for the public events that lead up to the festive break.
-Amy and Brent talk to Lady Carnarvon about their experiences of becoming part of the ‘Highclere family’ and how they discovered for themselves what life is like at the ‘real’ Downton Abbey!
+In this podcast I turns the tables on a TV production team that has been shadowing us all for an observational documentary broadcast on TV .
+‘Christmas at Highclere’ followed the Highclere Castle team as we prepare for the public events that lead up to December 25th.
+Amy and Brent talk to me about their experiences of becoming part of the ‘Highclere family’ and how they discovered for themselves what life is like at the ‘real’ Downton Abbey!

 You can find out more about the TV programme here: https://www.channel4.com/press/news/celebrate-christmas-two-uks-most-famous-castles